 Without free movement, these kids cannot grow and learn as their peers do.
 Even older kids with wheelchairs are often left on the sidelines as other kids run and play.
 The latest study, published recently in the journal Pediatric Physical Therapy, compared the activity of typically-developing toddlers to those with disabilities.
 The researchers found that typically-developing toddlers spend about an hour per day in direct play interactions with their peers, while toddlers with disabilities affecting mobility spend only six to twenty minutes per day in similar interactions.

-The goal of Geeks vs. Geeks is to change the way these kids experience their world.
+The goal of Geeks for Kids is to change the way these kids experience their world.
 We want to give them a chance to move about and explore freely – not experience life as passive observers from strollers and wheelchairs.
 Plus, we want to give these kids a vehicle that excites and engages their peers and encourages them to play together.

 "Research shows kids’ interaction with [these rideable] cars helps advance developmental, physical, social, language and cognitive skills," reports Sam Logan, assistant professor at Oregon State University's College of Public Health and Human Sciences.